Michael Knowles (political commentator): Greta Thunberg

-In September 2019, while on the Fox News program The Story, Knowles called climate activist Greta Thunberg a "mentally ill Swedish child."
+In September 2019, while on the Fox News program The Story, Knowles called climate activist Greta Thunberg a "mentally ill Swedish child".
 The network apologized for Knowles's statement, saying his comment was "disgraceful," and announced that they would not book him as a guest in the future.
 Knowles refused to apologize and roughly two years later, reappeared as a guest on Fox News during a segment with host Tucker Carlson.

+Salem witch trials

+In June 2026 at the Great American State Fair while lecturing a young girl, Knowles stated that he did not know if the people who were "burned" during the 1692/1693 Salem witch trials were guilty or not.
+Knowles would have preferred more formalized proceedings rather than "random judges" who were "burning these ladies."

 Personal life

 Knowles married his wife Alissa in June 2018 and has three sons.
 He was honored with a Doctor of Humane Letters by Ave Maria University in 2025.